Manchester Airport

 T1 is technically closing.
 In reality, parts of the building will continue to be used, but there will no longer be a Terminal 1 at Manchester.

 T3 is going to be Ryanair only.
-MAN announced that there will be a number of upgrades at that terminal, including the closing of the final, permanent, lounge in that terminal as it will be turned into a sports bar.
+MAN announced that there will be a number of upgrades at that terminal, including the closing of the final, permanent lounge in that terminal, as it will be turned into a sports bar.
 The temporary BA lounge, the one that’s in a corridor, will be closed.
-A new restaurant will be opened, although it’s unclear on whether this is in a new space, or replacing a current concession.
+A new restaurant will be opened, although it’s unclear whether this is in a new space or replacing a current concession.

-From a passengers point of view T3 should be better in the future, and the airport is clearly positioning it as the super budget terminal.
-There are plenty of other airports worldwide that have done similar things, and they have terminals wholly focused on budget carriers.
+From a passenger’s point of view, T3 should be better in the future, and the airport is clearly positioning it as the budget terminal.
+There are plenty of other airports worldwide that have done similar things (having a terminal wholly focused on just budget airlines), and it makes sense logistically and operationally.
+There’s also no need for jet bridges, as Ryanair won’t pay for the use of them.

 Add a comment